 Lih Y. Lin joined the Electrical & Computer Engineering Department at the University of Washington in 2003.
 She received her Ph.D. in electrical engineering from UCLA.
-Then she joined AT&T Labs-Research as a Senior Technical Staff Member, working on micromachined technologies for optical switching and lightwave communication systems.
-In 2000, she joined Tellium, Inc. as director of Optical Technologies to co-lead their R&D effort on high-port-count MEMS optical crossconnects, where she had a sip of telecom start-up frenzy, was gladly terminated and happily found her next home back in academia.
+Prior to joining the UW, she worked in AT&T Labs-Research as a Senior Technical Staff Member on micromachined technologies for optical switching and lightwave communication systems, then Tellium, Inc. as director of Optical Technologies to co-lead their R&D effort on high-port-count MEMS optical crossconnects.
 Her research projects in UW have involved nanophotonics with solution-processed materials, nanostructure-enhanced laser tweezers, bio-photonics and optical MEMS/NEMS.
 She has served on the technical program committee and as chair and co-chair of various technical conferences, and has served as guest editor for several journals in the field of photonics.
-She has over 90 journal publications, over 170 conference papers, 5 book chapters and 33 US patents.
+She has over 90 journal publications, 180 conference papers, 5 book chapters and 34 US patents.
 Lin was a recipient of the MIT Technology Review Award.
-She is a Fellow of IEEE and a member of the Optical Society of America.
+She is a Fellow of the IEEE and a Fellow of the OSA.

 Awards and Honors